Interest Rate Forecast Australia: Will Rates Drop Below 3% In 2025?

 The official cash rate is RBA’s weapon of choice, which influences the interest rates offered by banks and other lenders.

-After more than four years of hikes and holds, the RBA finally cut rates at its meeting on 18th February, 2025.
-But opinions are divided on whether further cuts can be delivered.
+After more than four years of hikes and holds, the RBA finally cut rates at its meeting in February, 2025.

 If you’re a homeowner, property investor or prospective homeowner (see our latest Australian property update), you’ll be hopeful that continued easing will increase your borrowing power or decrease your variable home loan repayments.